yukikitayama/cpp/note/switch.md

 # Switch

+The `break` statements are optional, but best practice is to include break statements for every `case` statement.

+A switch statement can have a `default` case at the end that will execute when none of the cases is true. `break` statement is not needed in the `default` case. `default` statement is optional, but best practice is to include it.

+You can have multiple statements in `case` statement without a black `{ }`.
+If you need to declare variables in `case` statement, you need a block `{ }`.

+When you use `enum` for `switch` statement and if `case` statements don't handle all the values of `enum`, the compiler will warn you the missings.
+Quick workaround is to use `default` statement for non-covered `enum`.

 ## How it works

 1. The value of the expression enclosed inside the parenthesis after the `switch` keyword is evaluated